Monese review: is it the best bank for your money?

 Monese was one of the first app-only banks to launch in the UK.

 The challenger brand was founded by Norris Koppel who found he was unable to open a bank account due to having no UK credit history or utility bills.
 This is a problem shared by many people who do not have loans or credit cards or who have recently moved to a new area, making it impossible to receive a salary or pay bills.
-Koppel decided to set up his own 100% mobile current account in 2016 and it now has more than 500,000 customers processing more than half a billion transactions.
-It has also been recognised as the best challenger bank at the European Fintech Awards and has received €1.1m of funding from the European Commission for research and innovation.
+Koppel decided to set up his own 100% mobile current account in 2016 and it now has almost 1 million customers processing more than 3 billion transactions a year.
+It has also been recognised as the best challenger bank at the European Fintech Awards and received €1.1m of funding from the European Commission for research and innovation.

 How does Monese work?